rolandtoth/Blog/input/tailwinded-thoughts/index.md

 }
 ---

-I learned out about TailwindCSS in a ProcessWire forum post years ago.
+I first learned about TailwindCSS in a ProcessWire forum post years ago.
 I was writing custom CSS at that time (with a CSS framework sometimes) and seriously I was not convinced that utility classes all over the HTML file was a better option.
 I was happy with my setup that involved only Gulp, I didn't need another layer of complexity to my workflow.

 Even so, I was curious about TailwindCSS, and I knew I can only see whether it worked or not if I try.
 Unfortunately there was no project in sight where I could gave it a go.
 Another motivation was that I realized I was creating more and more utility classes on my own.
 So why not try something that is (probably) more sophisticated and mature?